DISCERNING READERS

 Tom Watson Sr.'s Gift of Retirement

 When Peter E. Greulich started his research on Tom Watson and IBM in 2011, he saw this entry in the IBM Annual Reports: "The Watson Fund for Supplementing the IBM Retirement Plan."
 He, of course, thought it was money set aside for Tom Watson's retirement.
-Isn't that what most 21st Century Chief Executives would and have done?
+Isn't that what most 21st Century Chief Executives would have done—set something aside for the future for themselves?

-He later learned that this fund was set up by Tom Watson for the benefit of his employees.
+The author learned later that this fund was set up by Tom Watson for the benefit of his employees.

 The History of the “Watson Fund for Supplementing the IBM Retirement Plan"

 Although the total amount contributed to the “Watson Fund” is still being researched by this author, it is possible to produce a very conservative estimate of the chief executive’s contribution to his employees’ retirements.
 Over the last fifteen years of Tom Watson's life, from 1942 to 1956, the chief executive contributed approximately $17,000,000.
-In 2018 dollars, Watson Sr. personally invested $170 million in what he considered his most important asset: his employees.
+In 2022 dollars (using August), Watson Sr. personally invested $200 million in what he considered his most important asset: his employees.

 The United States once again needs chief executives who understand that it takes a supportive, engaged team of stakeholders to optimize profits.
 One of the critical components of this team is an engaged, passionate and enthusiastic workforce.